Downtown Bristol, Tennessee

 Lakes & Lodges

-Bristol’s South Holston Lake and Holston River are known for their fly-fishing (especially trout) and stunning views.
-Stock up on supplies, then spend the morning or afternoon by the water.
+Bristol’s South Holston Lake and Holston River are famed for their fly-fishing (especially trout) and tremendous views.
+Stock up on supplies and spend the morning or afternoon by the water.

 Caverns

-Finally, Bristol Caverns is the place to visit if you want to go underground.
-It was formed hundreds of millions of years ago by an underground river and today, it features paved walkways and stairs that allow you to explore its three levels of stunning stalactites and stalagmites.
-Another great spot is Appalachian Caverns, a magnificent example of nature’s beauty, which also offers a gem mine, campground and gift shop.
+Finally, Bristol Caverns is the place to be if you want to go low.
+It was formed hundreds of millions of years ago by an underground river; today, it features paved walkways and stairs that allow you to explore its three levels of stunning stalactites and stalagmites.
+Another great location is Appalachian Caverns, a glorious example of nature’s majesty that also offers a gem mine, campground, and gift shop.